 Visiting Munich was also, not on our original itinerary, and we added this in especially so we could visit Dachau.

-Last time I was in Munich was about 25 years ago with my friend Sherri during a 9 month trip to Europe.
+The last time I was in Munich was about 25 years ago with my friend Sherri during a 9 month trip to Europe.
 The only thing I remembered about our time in Munich was the beer gardens.
 Or maybe that is the only place I visited?
 I really don’t know.

 So, it turns out there is more than beer in Munich.
-While the city might be famous for Oktoberfest & it’s Hofbräuhaus, founded in 1589… Bavaria’s capital, is also home to centuries-old buildings including a palace in the Altstadt (Old Town) and Marienplatz square with landmarks such as Neo-Gothic Neues Rathaus (town hall), with a glockenspiel show that chimes and reenacts stories from the 16th century.
+While the city might be famous for Oktoberfest & it’s Hofbräuhaus, founded in 1589… Bavaria’s capital is also home to centuries-old buildings including a palace in the Altstadt (Old Town) and Marienplatz square with landmarks such as Neo-Gothic Neues Rathaus (town hall), with a glockenspiel show that chimes and reenacts stories from the 16th century.

-We did a daytrip from Munich to the concentration camp of Dachau.
+We did a day trip from Munich to the concentration camp of Dachau.
 I think I have as many notes from this tour as I do for all the other locations we visited combined!
 This was one of the first concentration camps in Nazi Germany.
 Built in March 1933, shortly after Adolf Hitler was appointed as Reich Chancellor.

 Visiting the place where more than 200,000 people from 30+ countries were imprisoned & more than 43,000 died was overwhelming to say the least.
 It was also an important piece of history to share with my son & to remember… this Nazi concentration camp didn’t exist so long ago.